Should you move to electronic signatures for Form 8879?

 Some clients will demand an all-electronic experience.
 Some clients will prefer electronic but won’t be able to accurately answer the KBA questions.
 And some clients will insist on wet signatures.
 Most firms will have a mix of all three.
 As long as you have some clients who’d rather sign on screen, adding eSignature is worth it — because not adding the option to eSign could send those clients elsewhere.

 With an eSign option, you can tailor a signature method to satisfy every client’s preference.
-Just add a question on your annual tax questionnaire to find out how they want to handle it.
-Something as simple as this:

 - Print, sign, and take a photo using the Liscio Mobile App.

 - Electronically sign (requires all signers to successfully answer identity verification questions) through Liscio's eSignature solution.
+(Liscio uses LexisNexis as a third-party Knowledge Base Authenticator - this is the industry standard and does have an additional cost.)

 - Drop off a signed copy at our office.